john-science/python_for_scientists/classes/14_netcdf/lecture_14.md

 # NetCDF Files in Python

-Scientists from all walks of life find themselves using the NetCDF file format.
-It is an extremely flexible binary-formatted data file designed around storing arrays of data.
-For this reason, NetCDF files are particularly useful for modeling spatial data: meteorology, climotology, and geospatial mapping.
-Tools have been built to deal with NetCDF files in every popular programming language.
+The NetCDF file format is more and more common these days.
+NetCDF files are binary files with a lot of flexibility for describing dimensioned variables.

 ## The Library